 - Natural or controlled forest fire.

-- Forest fires caused by heat generated in the litter and other biomes in summer through carelessness of people (human neglect) and
+- Forest fires are caused by heat generated in the litter and other biomes in summer through the carelessness of people (human neglect) and

-- Forest fires purposely caused by local inhabitants.
+- Forest fires were purposely caused by local inhabitants.

 Types of Forest Fire